mohitpai/journey-optimizer.en/help/using/reports/journey-live-report.md

 +++Learn more on the different metrics and widgets available for the In-app report.

-The **[!UICONTROL In-app performance]** KPIs detail the main information relative to your visitors’ engagement with your In-app messages, such as:
+The **[!UICONTROL In-app performance]** KPIs detail the main information relative to your visitors' engagement with your In-app messages, such as:

 * **[!UICONTROL Impressions]**: total number of In-app messages delivered to all users.

+    >[!NOTE]
+    >
+    >To ensure that an Impression is counted, the user must meet two criteria:
+    >* Qualification within the In-app experience, achieved by reaching the specific In-app activity in their journey.
+    >* Meeting the conditions specified in the Trigger rules.
+    >
+    >Due to the second criterion, there may be notable variations between the number of targeted profiles and the count of unique impressions.

 * **[!UICONTROL Interactions]**:  total number of engagements with your In-app message.
 This includes any actions taken by the users, such as clicks, dismissals, or any other interactions.